wp-hooks/vscode-wordpress-hooks/readme.md

 This extension provides autocomplete support for WordPress action and filter names.

-Last updated for WordPress 5.5 beta.
+Last updated for WordPress 5.5.

 ## Usage